 fertilizer.
 Biogas is renewable energy

 and can be used as a Renewable Natural Gas (RNG)

 alternative.
 Ideal for cooking gas and

 A home biogas solution is an outstanding

-option for off-grid living, but we'd recommand them for every a
+option for off-grid living, but we'd recommend

 energy, while helping the planet.

 We offer various size hard design biogas digesters!
 Prior to